djvaron/djvaron.github.io/research.md

 ### Monitoring methane point sources with multispectral Sentinel-2 satellite observations

-We demonstrated the previously undocumented capability of the Sentinel-2 twin satellites (and Landsat) to detect and quantify anomalous methane point sources.
+We showed how the Sentinel-2 twin satellites (and Landsat) can detect and quantify anomalously large methane point sources.
 See [our paper](https://amt.copernicus.org/articles/14/2771/2021/amt-14-2771-2021.html) in AMT for the details.

 ![daniel varon methane sentinel-2 sentinel satellite harvard plume thumb7](../images/thumb7_projects.png){:height="250px" width="250px"}